-Learning how to make almond milk is a great place to start when adapting a healthier lifestyle.
+Learning how to make almond milk is a great place to start when you're looking to cut down on dairy.
 Almond milk is a delicious vegan alternative and easy to make.
-It’s made with only a couple of ingredients – almonds and filtered water.
+It's made with only a couple of ingredients - almonds and filtered water.